DOVER KENT ARCHIVES

 Original Fox at Temple Ewell.
 Date unknown

-Above photo shows the original Fox at Temple Ewell in the background on the left.
+Above photo shows the original Fox at Temple Ewell in the background on the left of the photo, right side of the road.
 Date unknown.

 Fox at Temple Ewell